Why is the Bible important today?

 Caring for Self

-Make life choices that give evidence that our bodies are the temple of God.
+Support the claim that our bodies are the temple of God.
 (22)

 Identify and demonstrate important personal values (e.g., honesty, kindness, respect, humility).
 (22)

-Examine how developing a relationship with God and maintaining a balanced life prepares us for the most effective service to others.
+Discuss how developing a relationship with God and maintaining a balanced life prepares us for the most effective service to others.
 (22)

 Caring for Others